University of Turku: History

-The Royal Academy of Turku
+Royal Academy of Turku

-The first university to be established in Turku was The Royal Academy of Turku, in 1640, which was transferred to the new Capital, Helsinki, after the Great Fire of Turku in 1827.
+The first university established in Turku was the Royal Academy of Turku, founded on March 26, 1640, by Queen Christina of Sweden at the suggestion of Count Per Brahe.
+It originated from the Turku Cathedral School, which had been established in 1276.
+The Royal Academy was the third university in the Swedish Empire and the only one in Finland during the period of Swedish rule.

-Three famous Finns began their studies in Turku in 1822.
-These were Johan Vilhelm Snellman, Elias Lönnrot, and Johan Ludvig Runeberg who have a statue on University Hill.
-Another reminder of the Royal Academy is the Old Academy Building near the university's campus.
+In 1809, after Russia's victory over Sweden in the Finnish War, Finland was annexed by Russia as the autonomous Grand Duchy of Finland.
+To reduce Swedish influence and move the capital closer to Saint Petersburg, Finland's capital was relocated from Turku to Helsinki on April 8, 1812.
+Following the Great Fire of Turku in 1827, the Royal Academy was also transferred to Helsinki, where it eventually became the modern University of Helsinki.
+For the remainder of the 19th century, Turku did not have a university.

-The University of Turku
+University of Turku

-The modern University of Turku was founded in 1920.
-The Finnish intelligentsia wanted a purely Finnish university, the first of its kind in Finland.
-22,040 people contributed to the fund-raising campaign.
-Newly gained independence and the campaign are reflected in the motto of the university about a free people's gift to free science.
-To honour the memory of these donors, the university has named its specially created liqueur "22 040".
-Developed by the university's own food chemists, the liqueur does homage to some of the distinctive fruits of the Finnish landscape: the cloudberry, the rowan and the sea buckthorn.
+In 1918, university-level teaching returned to Turku with the founding of Åbo Akademi, an exclusively Swedish-speaking institution.
+This prompted the Finnish intelligentsia to establish a university where Finnish would be the language of instruction—the first of its kind in Finland.
+As a result, the modern University of Turku was founded on Kalevala Day (February 28) in 1920.
+A total of 22,040 people contributed to the fundraising campaign.
+Finland’s newly gained independence and the success of the campaign are reflected in the university's motto: "The gift of a free people to free science."

 The first premises of the University of Turku were in the centre of the city, by the market square.
 In the 1950s a new campus was built on Ryssänmäki (Russian Hill – now known as University Hill).
 In the 1960s the university started to expand rapidly, a process that still continues.

 The university was made a public institution in 1974.

 Since 1995 the University of Turku has been a member of the Coimbra Group.
 In 2017, the university became a member of The European Campus of City-Universities (EC2U).

 In January 2010, the Turku School of Economics merged with the University of Turku, forming a seventh faculty of the university.

 In 2021, the Faculty of Technology was established as the eighth faculty of the university.